-The post 2 ASX growth shares I’m watching this week appeared first on Motley Fool Australia.
+The post 2 ASX growth shares I’m investing $10,000 in October appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.